lucianopereira86/Quasar-PWA-Bluetooth-Printer/README.md

 ![printer02](/docs/printer02.jpg)

-By pressing the "Print" button, a popup listing the available Bluetooth devices will show.
+By pressing the "Print" button, a popup listing the available Bluetooth devices will be opened.

 ![quasar03](/docs/quasar03.jpg)